-Direct selling software solutions today are sold most often as an SASS (software as a service) hosted application that resides on a server that the software company owns.
+Direct selling software solutions today are sold most often as a SASS (software as a service) hosted application that resides on a server that the software company owns.
 Access to the software is through the internet.
-Most companies price their direct selling software in two parts, an initial setup fee and a monthly hosting fee.
+Most companies price their direct selling software in two parts, an initial setup fee, and a monthly hosting fee.

 Just like an automobile, the setup fee for direct selling software varies widely from one provider to another.
 You can spend as little as a few thousand dollars to as much as hundreds of thousands of dollars on the initial setup fee.
 Hosting fees per month vary as well (hundreds to thousands of dollars).

 When shopping for MLM software, pay attention to the total cost of ownership (initial setup fee, customization fees, and monthly hosting and support fees).
 You may be surprised to discover that the provider who offers the lowest initial setup may actually cost you the most over time.

 Would you rather pay $5,000 today and $40,000 over your first year, or $10,000 today and $30,000 over your first year?

 For direct selling companies, selecting a software provider is much like selecting a spouse.

 For a marriage to work well and last, both parties need to understand how each other thinks.
 The same logic applies to the client/software provider relationship.
 You don’t want to select your partner for the wrong reasons.

 Though the price is important, price should not be the only consideration.
 The lowest-priced solution may not be a good choice for your company now or later.